mdesco18/361csc/a2/README.md

 		Part B)
 		Part C)
 			Number of reset TCP connections:
-			is this the number of times the RST bit was parsed or the number of distinct connections that were reset once?
+				Is this the number of times the RST bit was parsed or the number of distinct connections that were reset once?
 				During testing, at least one of the same connection was shown to have RST more than once.
 The current program outputs the number of RST bits received.
 		Part D)

 Output Format: